Effective Date of Policy:

 Designation of a contact person(s)

-Each year, every resident student has the option to identify a contact person(s) whom the College shall notify within 24 hours of the determination that the student is missing.
-The contact person can be anyone and, if the student so elects, may be someone other than the person that the student has designated as theiremergency contact person for other purposes.
+Each year, every resident student has the option to identify a contact person(s) whom the University shall notify within 24 hours of the determination that the student is missing.
+The contact person can be anyone and, if the student so elects, may be someone other than the person that the student has designated as their emergency contact person for other purposes.
 Resident students will be given a Missing Student Contact Registration Form which should be submitted to the Office of Housing and Residence Life located on the second floor of Wick Campus Center.

 Notification procedures for missing resident students

 It is understood that resident students will have opportunities during the academic year to take weekends away to visit family or friends.
 When students will be away from their on- campus residence, students should inform their roommate or Resident Assistant of their plans and expected date of return for emergency contact purposes.
-For purposes of this policy, a student may be considered to be a “missing student” if the person’s absence is contrary to his/ her usual pattern of behavior and unusual circumstances may have caused the absence.
+For purposes of this policy, a student may be considered to be a “missing student” if the person’s absence is contrary to their usual pattern of behavior and unusual circumstances may have caused the absence.
 Such circumstances could include a reasonable/reliable report or suspicion that the missing student may be endangered.
 Examples include, but are not limited to, possible victim foul play, expression of suicidal thoughts, possible alcohol or drug abuse, a life-threatening situation, or recent contact with persons who may endanger the student’s welfare.

 Once such notice is received, the Office of Campus Safety and the Office of Housing and Residence Life will begin an investigation to include, but not limited to, the following: